-In his book Walking with the Poor, Bryant L. Myers, former vice-president for international program strategy at World Vision International and professor of transformational development at Fuller Theological Seminary, exhorts the church not to lose its true nature, even in its involvement in poverty alleviation.
+In his book Walking with the Poor, 6 Bryant L. Myers, former vice-president for international program strategy at World Vision International and professor of transformational development at Fuller Theological Seminary, exhorts the church not to lose its true nature, even in its involvement in poverty alleviation.
 He emphasizes that the church is the body of Christ, the only symbol of the kingdom of God on earth, and the community that preaches and lives out the calling of faith.
 The church's ministry of the Word and sacrament are the only dynamic that motivates Christians to bring the gospel into the world.
-The church has to be a Word-centred hermeneutical community, so that they may know how to interpret the Bible faithfully in their world, to sharpen the mission of the community, and to receive the grace of repentance when the community goes astray.
+The church has to be a Word-centred hermeneutical community, so that they may know how to interpret the Bible faithfully in their world, to sharpen the mission of the community goes astray.